CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What is variable shadowing? (context: variable scope)

     Variable shadowing is when you have a variable declaired in a certain scope such as method or a class, has the same name as a variable declared in the outer/global scope.
 This is known as name masking at the level of identifiers.
-The outer scope is shadowed by the variable in the inner scope, and the inner variable is is masking the outer indentifier.
+The outer scope is shadowed by the variable in the inner scope, and the inner variable is masking the outer indentifier.

 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?